 Eric V. Edmonds

 Edmonds research aims to improve policy directed at child labor, forced labor, human trafficking, youth migration, and human capital in poor countries.
 He currently serves on advisory panels for the U.S. Department of Labor, the International Labor Organization’s Understanding Children’s Work project, and the GoodWeave Foundation.
 A frequent advisor on issues related to child and forced labor in the global supply chain, he has served as an advisor to the ILO’s International Program for the Elimination of Child Labor, the National Institute of Health, the National Academy of Science, the OECD, Rugmark, the U.S. Department of Agriculture, the U.S. Department of State, UNICEF, and the World Bank.
-Edmonds is a Research Associate at the National Bureau of Economic Research in Cambridge MA and an Associate Editor at Economic Development and Cultural Change.
+Edmonds is a Research Associate at the National Bureau of Economic Research in Cambridge MA, a Senior Fellow at the Bureau for Research and Economic Analysis of Development, a Research Fellow at the Institute for the Study of Labor, and an Associate Editor at Economic Development and Cultural Change.
 Here at Dartmouth, he created the curriculum in development economics and teaches Economics 24 and 44.Twitter

 You Get What You Pay For: Schooling Incentives and Child Labor (with Maheshwor Shrestha), Journal of Development Economics, forthcoming